Peter-Lam/climbr/CHANGLOG.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [3.0.3] [2021-10-24] Updated Crontab & Webscraper for October 25

+### Changed

+- crontab to removed coyote rock gym times since they will no longer use a reservation system
+- bookings.py to increase Altitude Kanata capacity to 250

+## [3.0.2] [2021-10-17] Bugfix: reduced logging output

+### Changed

+- bookings.py to output fell exception only when it doesn't contain: "no such index [bookings]" to reduce the 5k line log output

 ## [3.0.1] [2021-10-03] Bugfix: Webscraper container would not start

 ### Fixed